Optimal control of a kinetic model describing social interactions on a graph: Optimal control of the kinetic model with healing

 where the control matrix $\Puij$ is defined by equation~\eqref{eq:defpuij}, while the control $\sigma_i$ on the binary interactions is defined by

 and has the effect of reducing the infection rate inside each node.

-Concerning the controlled macroscopic equations, we have that the evolution of the masses is again given by~\eqref{eq:brho_u}, while setting $\varphi=v$ in \eqref{eq:boltz.fi.c_new} we obtain for the controlled weighted average $\rho_i^u m_i^u$ \( \dt \rho_i^u(t)m_i^u(t) = \chi \biggl[\sum_{j\in \cI} \Puij \rho_j^u(t)m_j^u(t) - \rho_i^u(t)m_i^u(t) \biggr] + \sigma (1-u_i^\sigma) \nu^i_2\rho_i^{u^2}(t)m_i^u(t) - \gamma\nu^i_1\rho_i^{u}(t)m_i^u(t), \) and, also \( \) i.e.
+Concerning the controlled macroscopic equations, we have that the evolution of the masses is again given by~\eqref{eq:brho_u}, while setting $\varphi=v$ in~\eqref{eq:boltz.fi.c_new} we obtain for the controlled weighted average $\rho_i^u m_i^u$ \( \dt \rho_i^u(t)m_i^u(t) = \chi \biggl[\sum_{j\in \cI} \Puij \rho_j^u(t)m_j^u(t) - \rho_i^u(t)m_i^u(t) \biggr] + \sigma (1-u_i^\sigma) \nu^i_2\rho_i^{u^2}(t)m_i^u(t) - \gamma\nu^i_1\rho_i^{u}(t)m_i^u(t), \) and, also \( \) i.e.

 where in the right hand side the quantities are defined in~\eqref{eq:ave_chi}-\eqref{eq:ave_mu_new}. \begin{remark} Again, we can remark that for both the evolution of the masses and of the averages, the controls $1-u_i^\chi, 1-u_i^\sigma \in [0,1]$ reduce the time variation rate, without inverting the natural trend, with $u_i^\sigma,u_i^\chi=1$ stopping the time evolution.
-The difference here is that when increasing $u_i^\sigma$, the effect of $-\left[\dt m_i\right]_\gamma$ is stronger. \end{remark}
+The difference here is that when increasing $u_i^\sigma$, the effect of $+\left[\dt m_i\right]_\gamma$ is stronger than the infection process, and it is not reduced like in the previous model of Section~\ref{sec:control}. \end{remark}